turbot/guardrails-docs/docs/runbooks/enterprise-install/update-ted/index.md

 - A frequent issue arises when databases employ auto-scaling storage.
 Discrepancies in storage figures between the stack and the product can occur if the database has expanded since installation.
 - Upgrading to a major version can introduce significant changes and potential risks.
 You should not upgrade to a new major version without first consulting with Turbot Support.
-- To ensure cost-efficiency, review and update instance types at least annually to align with the latest supported options.
+- To ensure cost-efficiency, review and update instance types and Elasticache Versions at least annually to align with the latest supported options.

 ## Step 7: Update TED